Website Data Protection Notice

 - Excelya group companies: (i) for internal administrative purposes, including managing our internal candidate database and (ii) to adequately manage the selection process and assess your application and/or work preferences for open vacancies at Excelya.

 - Clients: in some cases, we may provide outsourcing recruitment services to our clients concerning their vacancies.
-Where this is the case and we have obtained your consent, your personal data may also be disclosed to our clients.

 Outside out the aforementioned cases, your personal data will not be disclosed to any third parties, except where such disclosure is necessary (i) for compliance with a legal obligation or (ii) for the establishment, exercise or defence of legal claims.